folkertgrover/exceptionpickler/README.md

 Also make sure to change the `exceptionpickler_server` line in `include_me.py` to let it point to the exceptionpickler-server (see the flask invocation above).

+## results

+You can see the collected tracebacks by pointing your web-browser to http://ip-adres-of-server:4009/

 Written by Folkert van Heusden for Grover Underdogs.